|

 ice.
 Larger coolers are permitted on

 trips in warm weather if we are close to the car.
-Cleaning

 up after a meal is not difficult if the food is